 It is our hope that these lessons will help with classroom communication and can be used in a number of different subject areas.
 These lessons can focus on oral language Learning Outcomes or can be used in conjunction with any other subject areas.

-- Did you know SD 71 Aboriginal Education has a tipi that you can bring to your school site?
+- Did you know SD 71 Indigenous Education has a tipi that you can bring to your school site?

-- To book the tipi contact the Aboriginal Support Worker for your school.
+- To book the tipi contact the Indigenous Support Worker for your school.